Why Jaws Ache

 What causes jaw pain?

 The reason for TMD pain can be varied and can sometimes be difficult to find its specific cause.
 Some common reasons for TMD pain include injury from accidents, sports injuries, arthritis, bone disorders, dental malocclusions, and skeletal/developmental defects.
 But the most common cause for TMD pain is stress.
-Those of us with TMD pain hold our stresses in the muscles of our head, neck, and shoulders.
+Those of us with TMD pain hold our stress in the muscles of our head, neck, and shoulders.
 This causes our muscles to contract which leads to us clenching and grinding our teeth.

-Fortunately, most TMD pain can be minimized if not eliminated by use of an oral splint … commonly known as a night guard.
-This is a prosthetic appliance you wear that prevents you from clenching your teeth.
+Fortunately, most TMD pain can be minimized if not eliminated by use of an oral splint… commonly known as a night guard.
+This is a prosthetic appliance you were that prevents you from clenching your teeth.
 The design for your splint can vary.
 Your dental profession will know what type of design will work best for you.
 But basically, splints prevent you from clenching your teeth.
 This allows the muscles of your head, neck, and shoulders, to relax eventually eliminating any jaw pain you may have.
 In this office, we have been able to eliminate migraine headaches on some patients when it was discovered that the source of their migraine was from TMD disorder.

 Other treatment options